Poems about love for all occasions

-Our edit of the most beautiful, moving and funny love poems for her and for him, perfect for sharing with someone special any day of the year.
+Our edit of the most beautiful, moving and funny love poems, perfect for sharing with someone special any day of the year.

 Sometimes a romantic love poem can put into words that which we can't say.
 Here we've curated our edit of the best romantic poems for every occasion.
-There are love poems for him and for her, famous love poems and new romantic poetry to discover.
 Whether you’re looking to say something sweet or need a love poem for a proposal or wedding, you’re sure to find inspiration here.

 For even more inspiration discover our edit of the best poetry books.